leonardomjq/leonardomjq/README.md

 </a> <br/> <br/>

-- 💻 Running [Unflop](https://unflop.me/) on the side.
+- 💻 [Unflop](https://unflop.me/)builds websites for influencers.
-- 🏓 Check out my <a href="https://dev.to/leomjaques/my-fav-resources-being-a-freelancer-as-a-side-hustle-15ml">Dev.to</a> post.
-- 🍬 <a href="https://bubblegum.dev/">Bubblegum.dev</a>, the sweetest newsletter on the west is now live!
+- 🍬 [Bubblegum.dev](https://bubblegum.dev/) is the sweetest newsletter on the block.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <!-- Change the `github-readme-stats.anuraghazra1.vercel.app` to `github-readme-stats.vercel.app`  -->